If you know you want to start making exercise a part of your lifestyle, strength training is great place to start.

 Start in a squat position.
 As you press down through the heels to stand up, lift your left knee up toward your chest.
 Gently put the foot back down and lower into the squat, then stand up again but lift your right knee up.
 Repeat this 10 times to each side.

 Side lunge with a twist

 Step your left foot to the left into a side lunge as if you’re trying to sit your left butt cheek down into a chair.
-Then press off of the left foot to come back to center and lift the left knee up towards your chest.
+Then press off of the left foot to come back to center and lift the left knee up toward your chest.
 Twist your torso to the left to engage your core and also work your balance on your right leg.
 Repeat this 10 times, then switch sides.

 ½ lunge walking lunge

 Step your feet as wide as your hips.
 Then step the right foot forward and bend the right knee halfway to a half lunge.
 Bend the left knee halfway down.
 This is a half lunge position.
 Continue walking forward for 20 half lunges.

 Stand upright on your right leg with your left leg pointed back.
 Pull your navel in toward your spine and lift your straight left leg up behind you to work the glute.
 Repeat this 10 times, then switch legs.